decretist/ICMCL17/proceedings/ICMCL17.md

 prepared data set of the texts of the case statements and the first- and second-recension *dicta*.[^3] The current work uses the same data set.
-The overarching goal of the two projects is the same---to use computational distant reading techniques to enhance our close reading of the *Decretum*---but each individual project attempts to answer different questions using different tools and techniques on the common data set.
+The overarching goal of the two projects is the same---to use computational distant reading techniques to enhance close readings of the *Decretum*---but each individual project attempts to answer different questions using different tools and techniques on the common data set.